UniversalDependencies/UD_Czech-Poetry/README.md

 * 2024-11-15 v2.15
   * Nouns no longer distinguish Polarity.
 Negative nouns have negative lemmas.
+  * Conditional auxiliary "by" does not have Person (besides 3, it could be also 2).
 * 2023-11-15 v2.13
   * Initial release in Universal Dependencies.